ffilho/nodejs_demo-app/README.md

 needed both on infrastructure and coding;
 - And, sometimes, have a mechanism called **Continous Deployment** that deliver software on production in a blink of an eye.

-> Note that Continuous Deployment makes a straight fowaerd DevOps pipeline.
-In other cases, without it, you may need a approval chain in order to mantain traceability and assure quality to deliveries, being this the only conditional step on your pipeline.
+> Note that Continuous Deployment makes a straight forward DevOps pipeline.
+In other cases without it you may need a approval chain in order to mantain traceability and assure quality to deliveries, being this the only conditional step on your pipeline.

-Wonderful, now you got the concept about pipelines!
 So, it's time to take a step backward to introduce you the **CAMS concept**, that stands of **Culture, Automation, Measurement and Sharing**, being those the **core values** of the DevOps Movement.

 - **Culture**: Extreme collaboration between peers to create a unique working-force enconpassing both operational and coding staff, aimed on final product quality improvements.